hSDB-instrument/hsdb-instrument.github.io/README.md

 ##### Install mmdetection

-We used MMdetection library to train object detection models on the hSDB-instrument dataset.
+We used MMdetection library(v1.1.0) to train object detection models on the hSDB-instrument dataset.
 Following instruction is based on the official MMdetection documentation.

 1. Create a conda virutal environment and activate it.